laplcebeltrami/hodge/README.md

 ## Hodge Decomposition of Brain Networks

-The Hodge-decomposition is explained in Anan, D.V., Chung, M.K.
+The Hodge-decomposition is explained in Anand, D.V., El-Yaagoubi, A.B., Ombao, H., Chung, M.K.
+2025 [Hodge decomposition of functional brain networks](https://arxiv.org/pdf/2211.10542), arXiv:2211.10542, which is under review.
+The paper provides extensive validation and comparisions.
+Run  SIMULATION hodgedecompose.m to duplicate the simulations in the paper.

+Shorter proof-of-concept conference paper is available:
+Anand, D.V., Chung, M.K.
 2024 [Hodge decomposition of brain networks](https://github.com/laplcebeltrami/hodge/blob/main/anand.2024.ISBI.pdf), ISBI.
+This is the first paper on the Hodge decomposion for brain networks in literature.
 Poster version is available [here](https://github.com/laplcebeltrami/hodge/blob/main/anand.2024.ISBI.poster.pdf).
 The script [Example-HodgeDecomposition.m](https://github.com/laplcebeltrami/hodge/blob/main/Example-HodgeDecomposition.m) explains how to perform the Hodge Decomposition of a given connectivity matrix.

 (C) 2024 Vijay D. Anand,Chung, M.K.
 University of Wisconsin-Madison

 ## Hodge Laplacian of Brain Networks